 Nothing’s more important than having a working air conditioner during this time of year.
 If you had to come up with a list of the most frustrating home-related things to happen in the summer, then a sudden AC malfunction would be high up there, we’d imagine.
 But if something does go wrong, you’ll sometimes need to be able to understand what’s happened.
 So, how does an air conditioner work?

-Here at American Air, our technicians understand the importance that air conditioners have in the area we live in.
+Here at American Air & Heat, our technicians understand the importance that air conditioners have in the area we live in.
 When you know the ins and outs of your air conditioner, you’ll have a better handle on your problem should something go wrong.
 Let us break it down for you!

 A Lot of Moving Parts

 Contrary to popular belief, an air conditioner doesn’t generate cold air.
 What it does is move existing air around, and it cools or heats the air depending on what you want it to do.
 This whole process involves a lot of moving around, and it starts when you push the buttons on the thermostat.

 - When you push the button, the AC kicks on.
 This signals the system to pull outside air in.
 Next, the air moves over your evaporator coil, which sucks the heat from the surrounding air.
 This coil holds a substance called refrigerant, which loops through the system of tubes in your home as it transforms from a liquid to a gas and back.

 - The refrigerant, which now holds all the heat from the air, moves to the condenser coil.
 Your HVAC system’s compressor squishes the refrigerant until it becomes a gas.
 This hot air gets blown outside by the fan, cooling the refrigerant back into a liquid while it returns to the beginning of the cycle.